-The beam parameters achievable with this project will be adequate to support the science programs outlined above.
-However, if the results from these programs lead to proposals with more stringent demands on the beam, then the facility could be upgraded through one or more projects, depending on the specific requirements.
+The beam parameters achievable with SABER as proposed here will be adequate to support the science programs outlined above.
+However, if the results from these programs lead to proposals with more stringent demands on the beam, then the facility could be upgraded with one or more hardware improvement projects or changes in operating parameters, depending on the specific requirements.
 Among the possibilities are the following: